What you need to know

 Rabies vaccination certificate is required.
 The rabies vaccine must be issued more than 30 days before travel.

-Within five days of departure get a Health Certificate with a list of current vaccines.
+Within five days of departure obtain a Health Certificate with a list of current vaccines.
 Include the date of the last deworming (you must return within 5 days otherwise you will need another health certificate)

 Rabies certificate.
 The rabies immunization must be older than 30-days.